stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Intro
 =====

 The Local Cubic Law (LCL) flow model by default is named ``apm-lcl-model.exe``, the added extension doesn't affect UNIX systems and allows Windows to recognize it as executable.
-There are two methods to run the model, first is directly on the command line via the script ``apm-run-lcl-model.py`` specifying your input parameters file(s) and the second is creating custom scripts using the ``run_model`` sub-module in ``apmapflow``.
+There are two methods to run the model, first is directly on the command line via the script ``apm_run_lcl_model`` specifying your input parameters file(s) and the second is creating custom scripts using the ``run_model`` sub-module in ``apmapflow``.
 The model axes are on the X-Z plane where +Z is vertical and +X is to the right.
 The Y direction is the aperture variation and the model assumes a planar mid surface.
 This implies that the fracture is symmetric with respect to the X-Z plane.
 If you envision a spiral bound notebook with the bottom left corner as the origin.
 The Z-axis follows the metal spiral upward, positive X is the direction moving away from the spiral.
 Y is the thickness of the notebook.

 The Input Parameters File